 Measles is a vaccine-preventable disease; once it develops there is no specific antiviral therapy for measles.
 Medical care is mostly to relieve the symptoms and to avoid complications such as bacterial infections, e.g., pneumonia.

-From January 1 to May 3, 2019, nearly 800 cases of measles have been confirmed in 23 states.
-This is the greatest number of cases reported in the U.S. since 1994 and since measles was declared eliminated in 2000.
-(Map of reported measles cases by state, 2019).
-Current outbreaks in several states are attributed to close-knit communities with low rates of vaccination.
+From January 1 to July 25, 2019, 1,164 individual cases of measles have been confirmed in 30 states.
+(Map of reported measles cases by state, 2019) opens in a new tab This is the greatest number of cases reported in the U.S. since 1992 and since measles was declared eliminated in 2000.

 Measles remains a common, highly contagious disease in many parts of the world, due to under vaccination.
 Many cases in the US resulted from international travel, from unvaccinated travelers who got infected in other countries.
 Unvaccinated travelers can spread measles to other people who are not protected against measles, which can lead to outbreaks.
 Any unvaccinated traveler is at risk for exposure.